pallets/click/docs/why.rst

 available or it does not enforce subcommands to work in a consistent way.

 This is fine, but it's different from how click wants to work.
-Click aims to support fully composable command line user interfaces by doing this:
+Click aims to support fully composable command line user interfaces by doing the
+following:

 -   Click does not just parse, it also dispatches to the appropriate code.
 -   Click has a strong concept of an invocation context that allows